BreeanaBellflower/MachineLearningProjects/README.md

 ### 20. Natural Language Processing (NLP)
 a. **Text Classification Project Idea**: Sentiment Analysis on Social Media Posts
    - **Description**: Analyze social media posts (like tweets) to classify sentiments as positive, negative, or neutral.
 Datasets are readily available online.
+See Sentiment120 for an example dataset.
    - **Skills Practiced**: Text preprocessing, working with NLP libraries, training classification models, handling imbalanced text data.

 b. **Language Translation Project Idea**: Building a Simple Machine Translation System
    - **Description**: Create a basic machine translation system (like English to Spanish) using sequence-to-sequence models or Transformer-based models.
+See WMT'14 English to German for example.
    - **Skills Practiced**: Sequence modeling, understanding of attention mechanisms, working with large text datasets.

 ### 21. Computer Vision
 a. **Image Classification Project Idea**: Classifying Different Types of Vehicles
    - **Description**: Use a dataset containing images of various vehicles to build a model that can classify them (cars, trucks, bikes, etc.).
+See CIFAR-100.
    - **Skills Practiced**: CNN architectures, image preprocessing, handling multi-class classification problems.

 b. **Object Detection Project Idea**: Real-Time Object Detection
    - **Description**: Implement a real-time object detection system using pre-trained models like YOLO or SSD on a video stream.
+See COCO.
    - **Skills Practiced**: Understanding object detection algorithms, real-time processing, working with video data.

 ### 22. Transformer Models
 **Project Idea**: Text Summarization Tool
 - **Description**: Build a tool that can summarize long pieces of text using Transformer models like BERT or GPT.
+See CNN/Daily Mail dataset.
 - **Skills Practiced**: Understanding Transformer architecture, fine-tuning pre-trained models, NLP pipelines.

 ### 23. Q-Learning